W

 Plumb gasped in surprise and gratitude.
 The man

-said, "I guess it worked!"
+pumped his hand and said, "I guess it worked!"

 Plumb assured him, "It sure did.
 If your chute hadn't

-wouldn't be here today."
+worked, Iwouldn't be here today."

 Plumb couldn't sleep that

-"I kept wondering what he had looked like in a Navy uniform:
+night, thinking about that man.
+Plumb says,"I kept wondering what he had looked like in a Navy uniform:

-hat, a bib in the back, and bell-bottom trousers.
+a whitehat, a bib in the back, and bell-bottom trousers.
 I wonder how many

 times I might have

-seen him and not even said 'Good morning, how are
+seen him and not even said 'Good morning, how areyou?' or anything because, you see, I was a fighter

-pilot and he was
+pilot and he wasjust a sailor."

 Plumb thought of the many hours the sailor had spent

-table in the bowels of the ship, carefully weaving the shrouds and
+at a long woodentable in the bowels of the ship, carefully weaving the shrouds and

 folding the silks of

-each chute, holding in his hands each time the
+each chute, holding in his hands each time thefate of someone he didn't know.

 Now, Plumb asks his